Digital banks in Singapore (2025): Overview of new MAS digital banking licensed virtual banks

 revolut-home-page

 Revolut is a strong alternative to the new digital banks in Singapore, if you’re a personal customer looking for a flexible online account which can be used to hold and exchange currencies - particularly if you’d like to offer accounts to your kids, as Revolut has Under 18 account products for family members.
-Revolut also has ways to buy and sell stocks, commodities, and crypto.
+Revolut also has ways to buy and sell stocks, commodities, and cryptocurrencies.

-Learn more about how Wise and Revolut compare here.
+➡️Learn more about how Wise and Revolut compare here.

-Digital banking is only going to get bigger.
-As we all become more and more familiar with - and reliant on - being able to manage our lives on the move, sorting out your personal or business finances from your phone will be second nature.
 While the main traditional Singapore banks all offer online and mobile banking solutions, they may also come with higher fees as they need to maintain their branch network.
 And as they’re not digital first providers, customers may find the apps on offer from the newer providers more intuitive to use.

 Ultimately, whether a virtual bank or similar non-bank provider - or a traditional bank - works best for you comes down to your personal preferences and the sorts of transactions you need to make.
 Keep watching as more providers enter the market - and as the existing services launch new products - to find one which suits your needs.